Overview of Azure Multi-Factor Authentication for your organization

 Customers who are utilizing the free benefits of Azure AD can use security defaults to enable multi-factor authentication in their environment.

-For customers with Office 365, there are two options:
+For customers with Microsoft 365, there are two options:

 - Azure Multi-Factor Authentication is either enabled or disabled for all users, for all sign-in events.
 There is no ability to only enable multi-factor authentication for a subset of users, or only under certain scenarios.
 Management is through the Office 365 portal.

 - For an improved user experience, upgrade to Azure AD Premium P1 or P2 and use Conditional Access.
-For more information, see secure Office 365 resources with multi-factor authentication.
+For more information, see secure Microsoft 365 resources with multi-factor authentication.